Ralph Khoury: Club career

+Atlético Ottawa

+2025 season

 On April 29, 2025, Khoury signed a developmental contract with Canadian Premier League club Atlético Ottawa.
 He made his professional debut on May 10, 2025, coming on for Samuel Salter in the 69th minute of a 5–2 league win over Valour FC.
 Throughout the 2025 season, he also played with Ottawa South United in Ligue1 Québec.

-On September 16 of the same year, Khoury signed an Exceptional Young Talent contract with Atlético Ottawa through the end of 2027, with an option for 2028 and 2029; in the process, he became the second player to sign an EYT deal with the club, after Sergei Kozlovskiy.
+On September 16, 2025, Khoury signed an Exceptional Young Talent (EYT) contract with Atlético Ottawa through the end of 2027, with options for 2028 and 2029; in the process, he became the second player to sign an EYT deal with the club, after Sergei Kozlovskiy.
+Khoury finished the 2025 season with seven appearances in the Canadian Premier League for Atlético Ottawa, and one goal in seven appearances in Ligue1 Québec for Ottawa South United.

+2026 season

+Khoury made his CONCACAF Champions Cup debut on February 17, 2026 by starting in the first leg of Atlético Ottawa's first-round tie against Nashville SC.
+On April 4, 2026, he was moved from Atlético Ottawa's Developmental Roster to its Primary Roster as a Domestic Under-21 player.
+On August 16, 2026, he recorded his first goal and assist for Atlético Ottawa after coming on as a 72nd-minute substitute, assisting the equalizer in the 83rd minute before scoring the winning goal in the 90th minute to complete a 2–1 comeback victory over Supra du Québec.

 International career

 In July 2018, Khoury took part in the Marcet World Cup tournament in Barcelona with the Lebanon under-11 team.
 In May 2022, Khoury was named to the Lebanon under-15 team for a friendly series featuring club and national teams; he scored a hat-trick on May 12, in a 3–0 victory in a friendly against Armenian club FC Pyunik.

+Khoury received his first call-up to the Lebanon national team from head coach Madjid Bougherra in September 2026, ahead of friendly matches against the Maldives and Kyrgyzstan in October.